ericcornelissen/ghasum/README.md

 are not optimal.

-Besides being older and having better, modern algorithms available, SHA1 is vulnerable to the [SHAttered] attack.
-This means it is possible for a motivated and well-funded adversary to mount an attack on the Github Actions ecosystem.
-GitHub does have [protections in place] to detect such an attack, but this is specific to the [SHAttered] attack and, like hashing algorithms, probabilistic.
+Besides being older and having better, modern algorithms available, SHA1 is vulnerable to attacks, including [SHAttered] and [SHAmbles].
+This means it is possible for a motivated and well-funded adversary to mount an attack on the GitHub Actions ecosystem.
+Note that GitHub does have [protections in place] to detect such attacks, but from what is publicly available this is limited to the [SHAttered] attack.

 This project is a response to that theoretical attack - providing a way to get, record, and validate checksums for GitHub Actions dependencies using a more